By Clair Robins

-Michigan may be famous for its cherries, but the people here prefer their jelly beans to come in black licorice flavor.
+Michigan may be famous for its cherries, but the people here prefer their jelly beans to come in buttered popcorn flavor.
 It seems the Great Lakes State has great taste.
 Michigan was one of the states that flipped it for the buttered popcorn.
 Last year they preferred black licorice.

 Minnesota is covered in pristine white snow for most of the year.
 However, Minnesotans go the polar opposite with their majority jelly bean choice: black licorice!

 Mississippi may be famous for having the largest cactus plantation in the world (seriously), but it’s also known for having rabid green apple jelly bean fans!
 Mississippians adore these sour green candies.